Ali Uzair

-Ali Uzair Mahmood (born 14 October 1996) is a Pakistani professional footballer who plays as a midfielder for WAPDA and the Pakistan national team.
+Ali Uzair Mahmood (born 14 October 1996) is a Pakistani professional footballer who plays as a midfielder for Bangladesh Football League club Brothers Union and the Pakistan national team.

 Club career

-Ali Uzair starting playing in 2018 for WAPDA in the Pakistan Premier League.
+Ali Uzair started playing in 2018 for WAPDA in the Pakistan Premier League.

 In 2022, Uzair played for Larkana Leopards in the Sindh Super League, a franchise-based football league held in the province of Sindh.
-He helped the team finishing as champions after winning against Lyari Fighters by 0–1 in the final.
+He helped the team finish as champions after winning against Lyari Fighters 1–0 in the final.
 Uzair was subsequently declared player of the tournament.

+In October 2025, he joined POPO FC.
+Two months later, Uzair, along with teammate Adeel Younas, was loaned to Hoandedhdhoo FC to compete in the Maldives Atoll Championship, a regional-level competition in Maldives football.

+In January 2026, Uzair was loaned to the Bangladeshi football club PWD SC for the second round of the Bangladesh Football League.

+In August 2026, he was loaned to Brothers Union for the 2026–27 Bangladesh Football League.

 International career

 Ali Uzair left for Cambodia to play the 2022 FIFA World Cup qualifiers.
 He debuted for Pakistan national football team in the 2022 FIFA World Cup qualifiers against Cambodia on 6 June 2019, coming on as a half-time substitution for Navid Rehman.